B.A./B.S. - Secondary Education

 Required Clinical Teaching Courses

-Students must maintain a 2.75 GPA with no grade below a "C" in all Clinical Teaching courses.
+Students must maintain a GPA of 2.75, with grades of 'C' or better in all courses.

 Clinical Teaching I Courses